iddemirjs/deu-hospital-simulation/README.md

 # DEU HOSPITAL SIMULATIONS

 In this assignment, you are asked to create a simulation of a hospital using POSIX Threads, Mutexes and Semaphores.
-Your hospital should have the following facilities for
+DEU hospital should have the following facilities for
 patients:

 # Requirements